lightbeam24/CustomTube/README.md

 Logo made by UnderscoreAngel.
 [Github page](https://github.com/UnderscoreAngel)

 CustomTube shares a small amount of code with YouTube Redux, namely the code for managing user settings.

+The beta version makes use of the Return YouTube Dislike API - https://returnyoutubedislike.com